mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 owned by corporations and private concerns.
 Much of the work they undertake is for the navy, typically rather humble but necessary vessels such as auxiliaries, tankers and supply transports.
-Freighters and jump-
-2 commercial ships are also regularly constructed or overhauled at these yards, usually for clients who have pre-ordered a large batch.
+Freighters and jump-2 commercial ships are also regularly constructed or overhauled at these yards, usually for clients who have pre-ordered a large batch.
 However, sometimes deals go awry or orders are reduced in which case